Maanaesh/FreshService-Middleware/README.md

     - If these columns do not exist:
         - The Tickets table is altered to include the `email` and `pushed_to_freshdesk` columns.
     - The ticket is then stored in the `Tickets` table.

+## Scope of Improvements

+1. **Ticket Email ID Usage for Updates**:
+   - Currently, the email ID associated with the ticket is used to update tickets.
+This could cause potential issues, especially if multiple tickets share the same email ID or if tickets need to be differentiated by other fields.
+It's important to explore alternative, more reliable methods of identifying and updating tickets, such as using unique ticket IDs instead of email addresses.

+2. **Bulk Upload of Tickets**:
+   - The current implementation uploads tickets to Freshdesk one at a time via individual API calls.
+This approach can be inefficient for a large volume of tickets.
+There is a need to implement a bulk upload mechanism that uploads multiple tickets to Freshdesk in a single API call.
+This can significantly reduce API request overhead and improve performance, especially when importing tickets from an SQL server.

+3. **Handling SQL Data Types**:
+   - SQL server currently assumes all ticket fields as strings, except for the `status` and `priority` fields.
+However, Freshdesk ticket fields might have different data types (e.g., dates, numbers, booleans).
+The implementation should be improved by fetching and dynamically applying the correct field types when processing ticket data from SQL to ensure consistency with Freshdesk’s ticket schema.

 ## Documentation

 [Documentation](https://linktodocumentation)